ronellsicat/DxR/AUTHORING.md

 # Authoring

+## Overview

+[TODO]

+DxR uses JSON specs to describe a visualization.
+It is based on a similar syntax inpired by the well-designed [Vega-Lite](https://vega.github.io/vega-lite/) - a high-level grammar of interactive graphics for SVG or Canvas -based data visualizations.

 This document provides instructions on how to create data-driven graphics using DxR on different "authoring layers" (user and author are used interchangeably):

 1. Minimum high-level specs - author just needs to provide bare minimum specs, e.g., data, mark, channel, field, data-type.
 DxR infers and generates the best options for the full high-level specs to create the visualization.